axkr/symja_android_library/symja_android_library/doc/functions/Expand.md

 Expand(expr)
 ```

-> expands out positive integer powers and products of sums in `expr`.
+> expands out positive rational powers and products of sums in `expr`.

 ### Examples
 ```